Understanding the Foundations of Ninja Training

 Common Mistakes and How to Avoid Them

 Even experienced athletes fall into traps that derail progress.
-Watch for these:
+Watch for these common errors and take proactive steps to avoid them.

 Conclusion